jhayer/bacterial_genomics_training/docs/qc_sr.md

 ...
 [Here](https://www.mdpi.com/2076-2607/9/12/2560/htm) is the article of the study.

+## Before we start we prepare our computing environment

+We will first run the appropriate `srun` command to book the computing cores (cpus) on the cluster.
+The teacher will help you with this command.

 ## Downloading the data

 The raw data were deposited at the European Nucleotide Archive, under the accession number PRJEB45084.